Nabila-Farzana/TheVinchisNotebook/content/docs/leetcode_majority_element/index.md

 next element is 2, now we see opponent '2' got one vote, so we are decreasing vote_difference by one and again vote difference is 0 and winner remains same
 ![voting6](images/voting6.png)

 And finally the last element which is 2.
 So we got a vote for '2', So setting the winner as 2 and increase the vote_difference by one.
-So we go our winner which is '2' and s/he won by 1 vote!
+So we got our winner which is '2' and s/he won by 1 vote!
 ![voting7](images/voting7.png)

 __Now let's come up with the code__